The Good Life and Money (Matthew 6:19-34)

 • handling investments (if you have them)

 We in Toronto are not exempt from these concerns.
 When I tell people that I live and pastor in Liberty Village, people often say, “Oh, that rich area.”
 I always laugh.
 I explain to them that I don’t know a lot of rich people in Liberty Village.
-I know a lot of people who work hard and make a decent income, but face high rents, not to mention student loans and other money worries.
+Many hardworking people earn a decent income but struggle with high rents, student loans, and other financial concerns.

 Richard Florida, a professor at U of T, said that he asked his business students one day how they could afford to live in Toronto, ranked one of the least affordable cities in the world.
 The answer: the bank of Mom and Dad.
 And those are business students, who will probably make more than most of us.
 In other words, it’s hard to live here without outside help, which not all of us have.